 Get to the point.
 Communicate what they will benefit from.
 Don’t waste valuable time asking them how they are (who cares?), or whether this is a convenient time to speak to you for a moment (why should a prospect on the phone give even a minute of their time if your message provides no clue how you might help them?)

 “We help companies to implement sales strategies that generate leads, set more sales appointments and increase return on money invested to produce new accounts.”

-To Immediately slay them with benefits should be one of your core sales scripting techniques.
+Immediately slay them with benefits.
+This sample script for selling over the phone illustrates this.
+Clearly communicating benefits should be one of your core sales scripting techniques.
 They will not talk to you or agree to give you 45 to 60 minutes of their time if you do not let the prospect know clearly and concisely what benefits may accrue to them.
-Your sales script should tell them immediately.
+Your cold call sales script should tell them immediately.
 Your target decides within the first 3 to 5 seconds whether they want to listen to you a bit longer.
 Give them reasons to listen to your full pitch with your telephone scripts.
 Tell them what you do.
 Then your call script should relate three specific benefits (not one or two) you deliver they may want.